johnalison/obsidian-notes/Journal/25 September 2024 Wednesday.md

 -  Testing declustering time with fourTag data on **cmslpc340**.... had to turn off ttbar subtraction... with 10x lower chunksize
 - clustering data (noTT subtraction) on 340...
 112 m
 - clustering with fourTag data ... crashed.
-- clustering synthetic data... ran out of memory... running w/2 workers on 342
+- clustering synthetic data... ran out of memory... running w/2 workers on **cmslpc342**... too long... trying 4 workers chunksize 10_000... looks like its working...
 - Cleaning up options for processors (factorized into helper function)...
 DONE